alphagov/govuk-design-system/src/community/upcoming-components-patterns/index.md

 To get a wider look at our work and see what we released recently, see our [Roadmap](/community/roadmap/).

+## Essential component criteria

+- Our way of prioritising work, alongside community input.
+- List of essential criteria.

 ## Working on now

 If you’d like to help us build these components and patterns, join the conversation to see what needs to be done to publish.